ulampinoy/ulampinoy-adobo/src/pages/videos/beef-caldereta.md

   - beef
 ---

 Beef caldereta is one those dishes that you eagerly expect in special ocassion meal (handaan).
 It's a bit elaborate to prepare compare to the ubiquitous Adobo.
+You put in hard work and patience and deliciousness is guaranteed!

 ### INGREDIENTS: